diginsight/telemetry/README.md

 - [HOWTO - Avoid performance impacts using diginsight telemetry.md](<articles/02.
 Avoid performance imacts using diginsight telemetry/HOWTO - Avoid performance imacts using diginsight telemetry.md>): explores how we can do this ensuring no impact on application performance.

 - [HOWTO - Integrate the application flow with OpenTelemetry, Azure Monitor and Grafana.md](<articles/03.
 Integrate the application flow with Azure Monitor and Grafana/HOWTO - Integrate the application flow with Azure Monitor and Grafana.md>): explores how we can connect diginsight telemetry to Azure Monitor and Azure Grafana by means of OpenTelemetry.

+- [HOWTO - Use Diginsight Samples.md](<articles/04.
+HowTo Use Diginsight Samples/HOWTO - Use Diginsight Samples.md>): explores how we can use diginsight samples to test and understand integration of Diginsight telemetry in our own projects.

 <br><br>

 # GETTING STARTED